peng-217/tp/docs/DeveloperGuide.md

 ### Command component
 **API:** `Command.java`

+The `command` component executes commands input by the user.

 Here’s a (partial) class diagram of the `Command` component:

 ![(partial class) diagram of Command component](./Command_Class_Diagram.png)

-How the `Command` componnet works:
+How the `Command` component works:
-1. The user input is first parsed using the `Parse` component
+1. The user input is first parsed using the `Parser` component
 2. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., NextCommand), which is executed by `Duke`.
 3. The command can invoke the `Ui`, `Investigation` and `SceneList` when it is executed (e.g. to go to the next scene).
 4. Some commands such as next and note will update the `Storage`.